leanya/data_engineering_projects/postgres_etl/README.md

 1. Create Tables in PostgreSQL (create_tables_v1.py)
 - Sets up the fact and dimension tables for storing stock data
 2. Download datasets using yfinance(etl.py)
-- For illustration purpose, AAPL and SPY tickers are downloaded
+- For illustration purpose, AAPL, SPY, and NVDA tickers are downloaded
 - Transforms and loads the data into PostgreSQL
     - Date dimension table
     - Ticker dimension table